Founder, Mark Silverthorn

 Pure debt buyer: A pure debt buyer is a company that buys debts that were originally owing to some other creditor.
 A pure debt buyer might try to collect an unpaid account using its own in-house collection department.
 A pure debt buyer might also choose to assign an unpaid purchased debt to a collection agency for collection on a contingency basis.
 Finally, a pure debt buyer might also decide to sue a consumer in connection with an unpaid purchased account.

-The crucial difference between a debt buyer and a collection agency is that a debt buyer will never collect accounts on behalf of others on a contingency basis.
+The crucial difference between a pure debt buyer and a collection agency is that a pure debt buyer will never collect accounts on behalf of others on a contingency basis.

 It is common for debt buyers to purchase debt that has been delinquent for several years--and in many instances--the relevant provincial limitation period has expired.
 This provides the consumer with some opportunities.
 Firstly, the consumer might choose not to pay an outstanding account where the limitation period has expired.
 Secondly, the consumer might use the expiry of a limitation period as leverage negotiating a favourable settlement with a creditor.